Guidance and information on Newly Qualified Teacher induction within Kensington and Chelsea and Westminster City Council

-Schools and settings approved for induction may register with either of the sovereign local authorities of Kensington and Chelsea, or Westminster to act as the Appropriate Body for NQT Induction, opting for the level of service required.
+Schools and settings approved for induction may register with either of the sovereign local authorities of Kensington and Chelsea, or Westminster to act as the Appropriate Body (AB) for NQT Induction, opting for the level of service required.

 For more information, contact email@example.com.

-Both the Royal Borough of Kensington and Chelsea, and Westminster City Council can act as Appropriate Body (AB) for maintained and non-maintained schools that meet the criteria for institutions where NQT induction may be served.
+Both Kensington and Chelsea, and Westminster City Council can act as Appropriate Body for maintained and non-maintained schools that meet the criteria for institutions where NQT induction may be served.

-The Appropriate Body (AB) has the main responsibility for quality assurance for induction, and to ensure that schools fulfil their duties in relation to induction.
+The Appropriate Body has the main responsibility for quality assurance for induction, and to ensure that schools fulfil their duties in relation to induction.
 Schools should have robust processes in place in order to meet their responsibilities for induction.
-The AB will offer guidance, support and assistance to schools including induction tutor training, according to available resources.
+The Appropriate Body will offer guidance, support and assistance to schools including induction tutor training, according to available resources.

 In order to undertake induction and meet the relevant Teaching Standards, a NQT must be employed for at least one term, and in a role which will allow them to demonstrate the required knowledge and professional skills.